 Rodriguez is also known for helping start a number of prominent organizations — such as Chicago’s Guild Complex, one of the largest literary arts organizations in the Midwest; Rock a Mole (rhymes with guacamole) Productions which produces music and art festivals, CDs and film; and Youth Struggling for Survival, a Chicago-based non-profit community group working with gang and non-gang youth.
 In addition, he is one of the founders of the small poetry publishing house Tia Chucha Press, as well as Tia Chucha's Centro Cultural & Bookstore—a bookstore, art gallery, performance space, and workshop center in the San Fernando Valley section of Los Angeles.

 An accomplished poet, Luis J. Rodriguez is the author of several collections of poetry, his latest being My Nature is Hunger: New and Selected Poems 1989-2004 (Curbstone Press).
 His poetry has won a Poetry Center Book Award and a PEN/Josephine Miles Literary Award among others.
+His next book will be a volume of poetry titled Borrowed Bones (Curbstone Books, April 2016).
 His books for children, America Is Her Name and It Doesn't Have To Be This Way: A Barrio Story, published in both English and Spanish, have won several awards including a Patterson Young Adult Book Award and a Parent’s Choice Book Award.
 Rodriguez is also the author of Hearts and Hands: Creating Community in Violent Times and a novel, Music of the Mill.
 He is the co-editor of Rushing Waters, Rising Dreams: How the Arts Are Transforming a Community with Denise M. Sandoval, which was named a Bronze Winner by the Independent Publishers of America, and won the 2013 PEN Oakland Josephine Miles Literary Award.